 I’ve long been a real fan of Lebanese food.
 It includes all kinds of favourites: apricot tarts, tabbouleh, fattoush, hummus….. and then there is labneh.
 Of course, labneh is found all over the middle-east and the eastern Mediterranean (where it’s known variously as lebneh, lebnah, labaneh, labane, labne, or labni) and its quality varies according to chefs, and ingredients, which turn are affected by terroir, climate etc.

-Labneh is a softly light, tangy cream cheese which is more all-purpose and more sophisticated and elegant taste and texture-wise than other cream cheeses, whether mascarpone or the ubiquitous Philadelphia, or any other commercially created confections.
-These are good for all kinds of cooking, from cheesecakes to pasta sauces, but ‘raw’ they are not of much interest, and they are a bit heavy.
+Labneh is a softly light, tangy cream cheese which has a more all-purpose and more sophisticated and elegant taste and texture than other cream cheeses, whether mascarpone or the ubiquitous Philadelphia, or any other of the commercially created confections.
+Commercial cheeses are good for all kinds of cooking, from cheesecakes to pasta sauces, but ‘raw’ they are not of much interest, and they are a bit heavy.
 Labneh by contrast is lighter (especially if not left to drain for too long), containing about half the fat and half the calories.
-It’s a revelation on a simple crostini, or served (my favourite pairing) with roasted baby tomatoes…. or simply scoop some up in a stick of celery.
+It’s a revelation on a simple crostini, or served (my favourite pairing) with roasted baby tomatoes,…. or simply scoop some up in a stick of celery.
 There are lots of other ideas further down this post.

-So I promised in the title of this post ‘easier than Betty Crocker’ didn’t I?
-The cake mix needs eggs, liquid, oil and icing all added.
-Lebneh is simply yoghurt mixed with a pinch of salt and then drained.
+I promised in the title of this post ‘easier than Betty Crocker’ didn’t I?
+The famous cake mix needs eggs, liquid, oil and icing all added.
+Labneh is simply yoghurt mixed with a pinch of salt and then drained.
 A little drizzling oil is a nice addition.

 How to make labneh

 You use salt to separate the curd from the whey, then you strain.
 Here’s what to do in a bit more detail.